evmcnb/quartz/content/full/Scleritis.md

 - Nodular - erythematous tender fixed nodules in the sclera. **1 in 4 progress to necrotising scleritis**.
 Commonly reoccurs
 - Necrotising - less frequent. extreme pain and marked scleral damage. **Usually associated with underlying systemic disease**
 	- with corneal inflammation - sclerokeratitis
 	- without inflammation (scleromalacia perforans) - notable for lack of symptoms until the bare choroid is seen under the thin ater of the conjunctiva.
-Bilateral and only seen in advanced [[Inflammatory Arthritis#Rheumatoid Arthritis|RA]] usually in women
+Bilateral and only seen in advanced [[Full/Inflammatory Arthritis#Rheumatoid Arthritis|RA]] usually in women

 Posterior scleritis